Mike Schultz (American football)

-Mike Schultz (born January 3, 1958) is an American football coach.
-Hired on December 21, 2016 to replace Ray Woodard, he was the second head coach of the Lamar Cardinals football program since its resurrection for the 2010 season.
+Mike Schultz (born January 3, 1958) is an American college football coach.
+He is a senior offensive assistant at University of Texas Rio Grande Valley (UTRGV), a position he had held since the inception of the program in 2023.
+Hired on December 21, 2016 to replace Ray Woodard, Schultz was the second head coach of the Lamar Cardinals football program since its resurrection for the 2010 season.

 Schultz graduated from Sam Houston State University in 1979, after which he worked as a quarterbacks and running backs coach at the university.
 After spending the next two decades in several other assistant coaching positions, Schultz became the offensive coordinator at TCU in 2000, a post he held through the 2008 season.
 He then served as the OC at Illinois and Middle Tennessee for the 2009 and 2010 seasons, respectively, before moving back to Texas to hold the same position at Texas State under returning head coach Dennis Franchione from 2011 to 2015.
 The 2017 season at Lamar was Schultz's first as head coach.

 Coaching career

 Early coaching career

 Schultz held numerous assistant coaching positions after his graduation from Sam Houston in 1979, starting as a recruiting coordinator and linebackers coach at the university that season before switching to quarterbacks and receivers the next.
 In his next two positions, at UTEP and Kansas State, he also served as a recruiting coordinator, as well as a receivers and tight ends coach.
 After two seasons as a running backs and secondary coach at Tennessee Tech and a year under Fred Akers at Texas, Schultz spent the next four years at Westwood High School in Round Rock, Texas as an assistant and defensive coordinator.

 Schultz returned to collegiate coaching in 1990, working under Dennis "Coach Fran" Franchione at then-Southland Conference member Southwest Texas State (now Texas State) for two seasons as a running backs and secondary coach, then moving to the University of New Mexico to hold the same position from 1992-1997 when Franchione was hired as head coach there.
 During Schultz's tenure at UNM, the Lobos earned the WAC Mountain Division Championship and an invitation to the 1997 Insight.com Bowl, the Lobos' first bowl appearance in nearly four decades.
 After that season, "Coach Fran" was hired at Texas Christian, and Schultz returned to Texas to serve as TCU's running game coordinator.
 The Horned Frogs went 7-5 for the 1998 season, just a year after producing a 1-11 record, and earned a berth into the Sun Bowl in which they produced 314 rushing yards and defeated the USC Trojans 28-19.
 TCU earned conference co-champion honors for both the 1998 and 1999 seasons.